eeeschwartz/content-guide/pages/numerals.md

 > _Forty people were invited to the meeting._

-* Always spell out simple fractions and use hyphens with them.
+* Generally spell out amounts less than one in stories using hyphens between the words.

 > _A two-thirds majority is required for that policy to pass._